vascocosta/csv_db/README.md

 #[tokio::main]
 async fn main() {
-    // Create a new Database with a mandatory path and an optional file extension. let db = Database::new("data", None);
+    // Create a new Database with a path for the base folder.
+    // Optionally provide an extension for the files (csv by default). let db = Database::new("data", None);

     let user = User {